-Make a referral to the police and/or children's services immediately if a child is in immediate danger or is suffering or likely to suffer significant harm.
-Anyone can make a referral.
-Call the police on 999.
-For children's services' contact details, click here, or go to page 4.
-If you make the referral, you will update the DSL or a deputy as soon as is practically possible.
+Call the police on 999 if a child is in immediate danger.
+Anyone can make a referral to children's services if a child is suffering or likely to suffer significant harm.
+Usually, the DSL or deputy makes the referral.
+For children's services' contact details, click here or go to page 6.
+If you make a direct referral, you will update the DSL or a deputy as soon as is practically possible.